pandorgan/APT-36K/README.md

 <img src="samples/table1.png" width="110%">

+<p align="justify"> We also calculate the distributions of the keypoint motion, IOU between tracked bounding boxes in adjacent frames, and the aspect ratio of the annotated bounding boxes in our APT-36K dataset.
+As shown in Figure 2 (a), the motion distribution and average motion distance vary a lot for different keypoints, e.g., the average motion distance of paws is over 50 pixels, which is much larger than that of eyes or necks (about 35 pixels).
+Moreover, the motion magnitudes of shoulder, knee, and hips lie between those of eyes and paws, which is in line with the movement characteristics of four-leg animals.
+Besides, most of the instances have small IOU scores between their tracked bounding boxes in adjacent frames, implying large motion is very common in APT-36K, as demonstrated in Figure 2 (b).
+It can also be observed from Figure 2 (c) that the aspect ratio of the bounding box varies a lot from less than 0.4 to more than 3.1.
+It is because APT-36K contains diverse animals with different actions, e.g., running rabbits and climbing monkeys.
+These results illustrate the diversity of APT-36K.</p>

 ## Demo
 Here we show some examples from the APT-36K dataset.
 The motion trajectory of key points of the animal's body in 15 consecutive frames is shown in the third row of images.